jbush001/NyuziProcessor/tests/render/README.md

 ## Using Emulator

 From within a folder, type 'make run' to build and execute the project.
-The output will be written to a file 'output.png'.
+It will write the framebuffer contents to the file 'output.png'.
 Each directory contains an image 'reference.png' that shows what the result should look like.

-It is also possible to see the output from some of these program in realtime in a window.
-To make this animate continuously (instead of stopping after rendering one frame), modify the frame loop:

-    for (int frame = 0; frame < 1; frame++)

-To run forever:

-    for (int frame = 0; ; frame++)

-Once you've built it, run the following command:

-    ../../../bin/emulator -f 640x480 WORK/program.hex

 ## Automated test